 - I.D.1.
-Qualified staff who demonstrate cultural and linguistic competency are available to effectively interact with children and families. - I.D.2.
+Qualified staff demonstrate knowledge of cultural and linguistic diversity and are able to effectively and sensitively interact with diverse children and families. - I.D.2.
 A variety of activities, strategies, and materials are used to meet the diverse needs of children and families.